bsuto/Pastecard-iOS/README.md

 * Home screen widgets that show your card text
 * Share extensions to append the current URL or selected text
+* Available and extensible through Siri and Shortcuts
-* All the warm feelings of a real native (SwiftUI!) app
+* All the warm feelings of a native SwiftUI app

 ## A few notes
 * iOS 16 or later required